chrisvanfossen/chrisvanfossen.github.com/_posts/2013/2013-02-23-crowdsavings-i-quit.md

 ---
 layout: post
-title:  My departure from CrowdSavings.com
+title:  My departure from CrowdSavings
 ---

 Figured my birthday was a good day to talk about this in a public forum.
 Back in October I resigned my post as CTO at [CrowdSavings.com](http://crowdsavings.com) in one of the most outlandish [even for me] exits I’ve been privy to.